Ji-ho-Kim/final_g11/README.md

 Crawled data are stored in **Excel(.xlsx)** file.
 (We excluded restaurants that don't have a rating.)

-When a user clicks on the button and select the downloaded xlsx file, a table appears in which restaurants throughout Seoul have high ratings.
+To start, when a user clicks on "파일 선택" button and select the downloaded xlsx file, a table appears in which restaurants throughout Seoul have high ratings.
-Simply click on the section of the map above to see the results categorized by region.
+To see the results categorized by region, you can simply click on the section of the map above that you want to visit.

 Then, enter one of the following in the text box: "한식, 양식, 일식, 중식, 디저트" to see the results categorized by the type of restaurant.

-준혁

 Finally, you can add the restaurant that you want to go to the list and manage your own list.